 Plans and PBMs want to control spending by directing patients to the drugs that provide higher profits to the health plan and/or PBM.
-More important; however, there has been an increasing war between manufacturers and Plans/PBMs over ways that reduce out-ofpocket costs.
-Manufacturers have developed new ways to "help" patients with their outof-pocket costs.
-While PBMs/Plans have attempted to create new ways to prevent manufacturers from circumventing negotiations.
-While these systems (described below)
+More important; however, there has been an increasing war between manufacturers and Plans/PBMs over ways that reduce out-of-pocket costs.
+While manufacturers have developed new ways to "help" patients with their out-of-pocket costs, PBMs/Plans have attempted to create new ways to prevent manufacturers from circumventing negotiations.
+Although these systems (described below) lower the out-of-pocket cost to patients, they interfere with the attempt to have the patient use the drug with the greatest value.